matthew-thaokhamlue/Berlin-flat-pricing-prediction/README.md

 # Berlin flat pricing prediction

-Fun DS project trying to predict Berlin flat pricing
+Fun DS project trying to predict Berlin flat rental pricing (It is obsolete, but I want to try the knowledge anyway).

 ## Background